tinyos/tinyos-main/apps/tutorials/PacketParrot/README.txt

 Known bugs/limitations:

   Only works on motes with the CC2420 radio.
-Known to work with TelosB and Tmote nodes but currently flaky on the MicaZ nodes.
+Tested and verified with TelosB and Tmote nodes.
+Also works with MicaZ (as the BlinkToRadio node) and TelosB/Tmote as the parrot node.
+Currently, using a MicaZ as the parrot does not work and needs to be debugged.